yudduy/dia-voice/README.md

     *   *(GPU 6 becomes `cuda:0`, GPU 7 becomes `cuda:1`)*

 **Note:** `CUDA_VISIBLE_DEVICES` selects GPUs; it does **not** fix OOM errors if the chosen GPU lacks sufficient memory.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to open an issue to report bugs or suggest features, or submit a Pull Request for improvements.

 ## 📜 License